zishon89us/node-cheat/awsome/README.md

 > Object.entries({first: 'John', last: 'Doe'}); // [['first', 'John'], ['last', 'Doe']]
 *   Technically speaking, #Linux is the name of the operating system's #kernel, nothing more.
 *   With Array.prototype.includes everything is easy and simple.
 It’s a replacement for indexOf which developers used to check for presence of a value in an array.
+*   SWF (pronounced "Swiff") was originally an acronym for "Shockwave Flash" since the SWF format was designed for Shockwave Player.